Javascript Menu by Deluxe-Menu.com

 about equally likely

-Research has verified that Maternal Depression is linked to demonstrable reductions in young children’s behavioral, cognitive, and social and emotional functioning.
+Research has verified that Maternal Depression is linked to a reduction in young children’s behavioral, cognitive, social, and emotional functioning.

 True False